SouthPasdenaVintage/SouthPasdenaVintage.github.io/README.md

 # southPasadenaVintage.Github.io

-Hello my name is jesus ojeda and this is my project for the snap Academy!
+Hello, My name is Jesus Ojeda; Welcome to my project submission for the Snap Engineering academy!
+I made this website based off of a local business in my area of South Pasadena, named South Pasadena Vintage.